Akshatsingh18/weatherapp/README.md

 # weatherapp
-Weather app that tells latest temperature in celcius and weather info through weather API and latest day and month
+Weather app that tells latest temperature in celcius and shows weather info like cloudy ,thunderstorm , rain ,fog etc conditions through weather API and latest day and month

 # tech used

-=> Used weather API from 'openweather map'
+=> Used weather API key from 'openweather map'

 => used node.js and express.js for the backend